 Most creator collaborations are administratively messy.
-You make something together, it posts to one profile, one creator gets all the income, and you sort out the split manually — invoices, transfers, awkward conversations.
+You make something together, it posts to one profile, one creator gets all the tips, and you sort out the split manually — invoices, transfers, awkward conversations.
 VojVoj handles this at the platform level.

 But the mechanics are only half the story.
 The real value is the audience math.